JujuAdams/meditations/README.md

-# A Message from Amalthea
+<h1 align="center">A Message from Amalthea</h1>

 ### @jujuadams and @Spiderlily666

 Music toy made for the 2019 Meditations project (9th September).
+Designed to run in the browser on multiple platforms.

-Please note that is project is licensed as **All Rights Reserved**.
-You may learn from this project but not repurpose its art assets, audio, or code.
+*Please note that this repo and its contents are licensed as **All Rights Reserved**.
+You may learn from this project but not repurpose its art assets, audio, or code.*

 &nbsp;